Optimization of escape kinetics by reflecting and resetting: Model

-$CV$ given by Eq.~(\ref{eq:CVinf}) is the increasing function of the initial position $x$ on the $(-1,1)$ interval.
-As expected, $CV(x)$ does not depend on the noise intensity $\sigma$.
+$CV$ given by Eq.~(\ref{eq:CVinf}) is the increasing function of the initial position $x$, on the $(-1,1)$ interval. \kct{Please note, that initial position $x$ is the same as the position from which motion starts anew after each reset.} As expected, $CV(x)$ does not depend on the noise intensity $\sigma$.
 For $x=0$, $CV(0)\simeq 1.054$, therefore there should always be an optimal value of the resetting rate $r$ for which resetting shortens the escape time.
 In fact, resetting should facilitate escape for every $x>-0.1056$, as it implies from the $CV$ criterion.
 The dependence of $CV(x)$ on the initial position is shown in the Fig.~\ref{fig:cvInf}.
 Intuitively, resetting can be beneficial if it moves a particle from a distant point to the vicinity of the target (absorbing boundary).
 Therefore, resetting to a point which is distant from the absorbing boundary increases the average time needed to cross the boundary hindering the noise driven escape.
 For the infinite rectangular potential well, resetting increases the MFPT (hinders escape kinetics) if the motion is restarted from $x<-0.1056$.
 In further studies we set the noise intensity $\sigma$ to $\sigma=1$.